AK: Can I email PHI?

 AK: Is Gmail HIPAA compliant?
-What about G Suite?
+What about G Suite (now Workspace)?

 GV: Gmail is not automatically HIPAA compliant, however, you can implement security measures to ensure the safety of sensitive information you send via Gmail.
 When it comes to protecting emailed information, email encryption is the name of the game.
 You need to use a third-party email encryption service to protect any PHI you send over Gmail.

 End-to-end email encryption configures the data so that only the sender and intended recipient can read the email’s content.
 It assigns a unique “key” for unlocking the contents of the email that only the intended recipient gets.
 This way, if you send the email to the wrong address, the information is still safe.
 There are several services you can use to make Gmail HIPAA compliant, including but not limited to: Virtru, RMail, LuxSci, Identillect, and Zix.